hitranonline/hapiest/STYLE.md

 - Docummenting static or local variables should be done using `##`
 - Documenting classes, functions, and methods should be done using docstrings with double quotes `""" like this """`
-- Methods and functions should be documented using javadoc style (e.g. `@param x the x coordinate`)
+- Methods and functions should be documented using javadoc style (e.g. `:param x the x coordinate`)

 e.g.
 ```python